 Application of Section M (General)

-The Responsible Supplier for each Device referred to in Clause 4.26 of this TMAD acknowledges that the carrying out of one or more of the steps referred to in this TMADmay result in the loss of Data stored on or in relation to each such Device and/or the ability to utilise the functionality of the Device.
-Neither the DCC nor the Installing Supplier shall be liable to the Responsible Supplier (or any other Party) for any Liability that arises from the carrying out of (or attempt to carry out) any of those steps where (and to the extent that) such person has acted in accordance with Good Industry Practice.
+The Responsible Supplier for each Device referred to in Clause 4.26 of this TMAD acknowledges that the carrying out of one or more of the steps referred to in this TMAD, at the request of DCC, may result in the loss of Data stored on or in relation to each such Device and/or the ability to utilise the functionality of the Device.
+Neither the DCC nor the Installing Supplier shall be liable to the Responsible Supplier (or any other Party) for any Liability that arises from the carrying out of (or attempt to carry out) any of those steps, at the request of DCC, where (and to the extent that) such person has acted in accordance with Good Industry Practice.

 Where a Supplier Party has agreed with a SMETS1 SMSO that the SMETS1 SMSO shall not permit any third parties to communicate or otherwise interfere with a SMETS1 Installation (or any Devices forming part of it), then that Supplier Party confirms that that SMETS1 SMSO may permit the DCC to take the steps provided for in this TMAD which results in a communication or interference with that SMETS1 Installation (or any Devices forming part of it).
 Notwithstanding Section M11.6 of the Code, the SMETS1 SMSO shall be entitled to rely on and enforce the confirmation in this Clause 3.18 under the Contract (Rights of Third Parties) Act 1999.